Our individual Truffles & Pralines

 Salted caramel praline - Hand-harvested from Shetland's nutrient rich waters, we make small batches of caramel to create this classic praline.

-Smoked & salted caramel praline - A slight twist on salted caramel, with both smoked and salted caramel, in rish dark chocolate, but still using the same beautiful hand-harvested salt from Shetland.
+Smoked & salted caramel praline - A slight twist on salted caramel, with both smoked and salted caramel, in rich dark chocolate, but still using the same beautiful hand-harvested salt from Shetland.

 Smoked gianduja truffle - We originally included a classic gianduja truffle becasue it is our chocolatiers favourite chocolate - just quality milk chocolate and Piedmont hazelnuts.
 But with a little more digging we discovered that Scots in Mesolitihic ate a lot of hazelnuts and would roast them in fires.
 We like to think we've added what a tiny touch of Mesolithic Scotland to each truffle with a roasted and smoked hazelnut in each truffle.